VIDEO FORECAST — All eyes on Tropical Storm Delta. Hurricane risk to the Gulf Coast late week.

-TROPICAL STORM DELTA — One to watch very closely.
-System continues to organize in the Western Caribbean, with growing potential for hurricane strike to the Gulf Coast late week.
+TROPICAL DEPRESSION 26 — One to watch very closely.
+Depression growing more organized in the Western Caribbean.
+Tropical Storm #Delta likely to form later today, with growing potential for hurricane strike to the Gulf Coast late week.

 Official NHC forecast brings Delta to a Category 2 Hurricane with max winds of 105mph on a path towards Louisiana by Friday.
 Would not surprise me to see this reach Major Hurricane intensity in the Central Gulf before slight weakening on approach to land.